ndrewpj/FastFlowLM/README.md

 - All orchestration code and CLI tools are open-source under the [MIT License](./LICENSE_RUNTIME.txt).
 - NPU-accelerated kernels are **proprietary binaries**, free for **non-commercial use** only — see [LICENSE_BINARY.txt](./LICENSE_BINARY.txt) and [TERMS.md](./TERMS.md) for details.
-- ⚠️ **Non-commercial users must acknowledge FastFlowLM** by adding this line to your README, docs, or project page:
+- **Non-commercial users need to acknowledge FastFlowLM** by adding this line to your README or project page:
   ```
   Powered by [FastFlowLM](https://github.com/FastFlowLM/FastFlowLM)
   ```